AndreasL384/ioBroker.mcp3xxx-analog_v2/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/raspilc/ioBroker.mcp3xxx-analog/master.svg)](https://travis-ci.org/raspilc/ioBroker.mcp3xxx-analog)

-## mcp3xxx-analog adapter for ioBroker
+## mcp3xxx-analog adapter for ioBroker !v2!

 This adapter provides support for Microchips MCP3xxx A/D-converter IC's with SPI-Port.
 It works on SBC's that has an SPI-Interface like Raspberry Pi, Tinkerboard or Banana Pi.

-Simply wire the IC to your SPI-port, enable SPI in config (raspi-config etc.) and install adapter.
+Simply wire the IC to your SPI-port, enable SPI in config (raspi-config etc.), add user iobroker to spi user group (sudo adduser iobroker spi) and install adapter.

 After that in adapters settings select the correct bus, device, the used A/D-converter and the desired interval for reading the values.